Find out about the various presentations, workshops, and trainings offered by the Sexual Assault & Violence Prevention Resource Center.

 Are you one of our colleagues who wants to help educate our students about these issues?
 The program can provide you with new skills and strategies to intervene in everyday life situations.

-If your department works closely with UCSD students, this is a great program on how to respond to students in crisis and how to assist them in seeking services from SARC.
+If your department works closely with UCSD students, this workshop provides an overview on how to respond to students in crisis and how to assist them in seeking services from SARC.
+It will also address how to respond in a timely fashion and ensure that the students’ rights and privacy are respected.
+Finally, we will provide information on staff and faculty reporting obligations in relation to the Clery Act.
 We will also review campus policies and procedures related to sexual assault, relationship violence, and stalking.

 Learning how to handle difficult people in a respectful yet assertive way is a valuable skill for anyone to know.
 This program introduces basic skills that can be applied in most situations when you are dealing with disruptive individuals.
 We also cover how to be a good witness and when to call the police.
 (45 minute presentation)